-Can I claim even if there were no witnesses to the accident?
+Can I claim injury compensation if there were no witnesses?

-However, depending on the circumstances of the injury, it may be possible to win a claim even without an eyewitness account.
+Depending on the circumstances, however, it may still be possible to progress an injury claim without an eyewitness account.

 A witness is usually defined as a person who saw the accident happen.

-A witness may be a colleague who gives evidence about usual malpractices in the workplace that led to an accident.
+A witness might be a colleague who gives evidence about historical malpractice in the workplace.

 The balance of probabilities